rickyfernandez/hartnel-summer-course/README.md

   * Numerically integrating the Euler equations for a point explosion.

 ## Examples
-1. Bias of a coin using Bayes Theorem
+1. ODE integration of a pendulm using Cromer method
 2. Linear Regression
 3. Logistic Regression
+4. Bias of a coin using Bayes Theorem